 It has multiple pins that are set to specific yardages.
 Once you have them all set:

-- Mark where your home position is on the housing.
+- Mark where your home position is in the housing.

-- Using the dial, you are able to lower your sight to a new position and mark it for further yardages.
+- Using the dial, you can lower your sight to a new position and mark it for further yardages.

 For example, it could have 6 pins set for 20, 30, 40 etc. then you take your 70-yard pin.
 When the housing is lowered, you can mark at what point it shoots at 80, 90 yards, etc. With your home position marked, you can return it back to the original position with ease and consistency.